mtchavez/al_papi/README.md

     # Returns body of response.
     # On GET requests the body will be a hash of your results if successful.
     res.body

+    # Parsed Body:
+    # Returns the parsed JSON body, if present, as a Hashie::Mash object.
+    # This can be useful to get an object with methods to call instead of
+    # indexing into nested hashes.

     # Code:
     # Returns http response code.